 Matthew 11:28-29 (NLT)

 We live in a busy world with many responsibilities.
-Students carry jobs and attend classes.
+Adults struggle with family commitments while juggling two jobs, raising children, and paying bills that never seem to end.
+Students carry jobs and attend classes accumulating high interests on loans.
 The demands are sometimes overwhelming.
 Sometimes we expect more from a friend or family member who is single and without children, thinking they have less obligations, when in reality, they are at their limit.
 Parents run ragged, working and meeting deadlines, raising little ones and running children to sporting events, with no break from work, and famished by the time they prepare a meal, only to remember they promised a commitment to a friend that evening.
 Some adults are exhausted, putting all their efforts caring for a sick family member.
 No matter where we are in life, it is demanding.
 At times we feel as though we can’t possibly fulfill the needs of our loved ones, our bosses, our Church family, and our daily chores; the list goes on.
 Sometimes our list of priorities becomes jumbled.
 Often, we forget to take time for ourselves along with time spent with God, until we are so exhausted we fall apart and become unraveled.

-No matter what stage of life we are in or the demands that are put upon us, it is important to take time out for ourselves, even if it’s only a few minutes a day.
+No matter what stage of life we are in, it is important to take time out for ourselves, even if it’s only a few minutes a day.
 Caring for ourselves, both mentally and spiritually is vital to our well-being.
 If we go down, all those around us go down.
 Where are we on the list of our priorities?
 Are we stretching ourselves too thin?

 Consider enjoying a good book an hour each night.
 Plan a day trip to go on that hiking trail or stop in that interesting antique shop to browse.
 Maybe walking or other types of exercise brings you joy and relieves stress.
 Contemplate on what gives you joy or peace and dedicate a few hours to yourself each week.
 Schedule it on the calendar.